algosup/2024-2025-project-5-bubble-intermarche-team-8/documents/management/management_artifacts.md

 ### Link to the project's KPIs

-You can see our project's KPIs which were explained above following [this link](TO ADD).
+You can see our project's KPIs which were explained above following [this link]([TO ADD](https://docs.google.com/spreadsheets/d/1lBZwk-SWxh1hNyLRs3QKEs8n5GIxAUGOkLfxDRUiAaw/edit?usp=sharing)).

 ## Weekly Reports